Volkswagen ID.Buzz Review 2025: Price, specs & boot space

 The Volkswagen ID.Buzz has been awarded a very respectable five-star safety rating by Euro NCAP.

-Charging times: How much does it cost to charge the Volkswagen ID.Buzz?
+Volkswagen ID.Buzz charging times: How much does it cost to charge?

 "Initially, the Volkswagen ID.Buzz was only available with one battery option, and those are the only ones we've seen charging speed data for."

-On an AC charger, you'll get an output of up to 11kW from the ID.Buzz as things stand.
+Plugged into a home wall box outputting 7.2kW, you're looking at eight hours and 30 minutes for the 77kWh battery and nine hours for the 86kWh.
 As for how much it'll cost, that depends entirely on your home electricity tariff.
-If it's priced at the UK national average, a full charge will cost somewhere in the region of twenty quid, but getting yourself on a tariff that allows you to charge overnight at a discounted rate could easily cut that in half.
-The most expensive DC rapid chargers are around 70p per kWh as things stand, which means a cost of about £35-40 to go from 10-80%.
+If it's priced at the UK national average, a full charge will cost somewhere in the region of £20, but getting yourself on a tariff that allows you to charge overnight at a discounted rate could easily cut that in half.
+The most expensive DC rapid chargers are around 80-90p per kWh as things stand, which means a cost of about £35-40 to go from 10-80%.

 It's also worth pointing out that VW has taken a leaf out of Kia and Hyundai's book when it comes to 'bi-directional charging' being offered on the ID.Buzz.
 Essentially this allows the vehicle to feed energy from its batteries either into the domestic mains supply (say during a power outage) or to power household devices or even charge other EVs in an emergency.